Clafou/growthapp.net/support/index.md

 For children ages 2 and over, BMI is generally used to categorize weight status, as done with adults.
 The difference with adults is that the BMI ranges corresponding to underweight, healthy, overweight and obese categories fluctuate significantly with the age of the child, therefore BMI percentiles rather than BMI scores are used.
 A BMI percentile over 95% indicates obesity, over 85% is considered overweight, and under 5% underweight (source: [this CDC web page](http://www.cdc.gov/healthyweight/assessing/bmi/childrens_bmi/about_childrens_bmi.html)).
 Growth with its in-app upgrade (or Growth+) computes both BMI scores and BMI percentiles automatically to make such categorization easy.

+##Are the charts representative of breastfed babies?##

+The WHO charts are based on breastfed babies, while the CDC charts are based on primarily formula-fed babies in the USA.
+More details are available on [this CDC web page](http://www.cdc.gov/nccdphp/dnpao/growthcharts/who/breastfeeding/)

 ##How do I chart multiple children simultaneously?##

 Open the first child.
 Tap the settings (wheel) icon, then tap "Add A Child" and select an additional child.
 You can repeat to add more children if desired.